Spotting

 Coral Sea Road, is located along the departure end of Runways 4L, 4R, and 11, has some areas on the side of the road that are viewable for 4R and 11 departures, and 22L arrivals.

-Dillingham Airfield [HDH/PHDH]
+Kawaihāpai Airfield [HDH/PHDH]

 NEIGHBOR ISLANDS

-At the present time, this is the best spotting information we have for the Neighbor Island airports.
-As with HNL, HNL RareBirds will not accept any responsibility for any actions (or conduct) taken by individuals while engaging in planespotting and/or photography.
+As with the five caveats listed for HNL, HNL RareBirds™ will never accept any responsibility for any actions (and/or conduct) taken by individuals while engaging in planespotting and/or photography.
 Each person is responsible for their own actions while spotting and/or photographing in and around Neighbor Island Airports.
-We will update any new information as it comes available.

 MAUI